tclyit/currencyconverter/README.md

    - You can run `npm run build` commands and wait for everything successfully deployed.
 It will create a folder name `dist` inside the project folder.

    - To test with XAMPP, copy `dist` folder into `C:\xampp\htdocs` (or any path you use XAMPP) folder and rename `dist` folder to `currencyconverter` and that is it.
 It is time to test currency converter.
+   - When you input the currency number into the box then leave your cursor/mouse out of the box and then the rate will calculate and show in the convert rate box below.

 Demo:
  [Click here](https://tclyit.github.io/currencyconverter)